pedestal/pedestal.ions/samples/ion-provider/README.md

 respective Datomic Ion param environment variables which were specified in the `Local Development` section of this guide.

-You will also need to create a `db-name` parameter in AWS Systems Manager Parameter Store as follows:
+To run this sample, you will need to create a `db-name` parameter in AWS Systems Manager Parameter Store.
+This can be done as follows:

 `aws ssm put-parameter --name /datomic-shared/dev/ion-pet-service/db-name --value pet-store --type String`